vianamp/MitoGraph/README.md

 Please follow the steps bellow to install MitoGraph.

-1. <a href="https://github.com/vianamp/MitoGraph/releases/tag/v3.0">Download the latest version of MitoGraph available for Mac OSX 10.12 or later.</a>
+1. <a href="https://github.com/vianamp/MitoGraph/releases/tag/v3.0">Download the latest version of MitoGraph available for Mac OSX 10.10 or later.</a>

 2. Move the downloaded file to a new folder and unzip it.

-3. Open the terminal in your Mac OS (spotlight + terminal).

-4. Type the following command (make sure that you are typing the space and upper cases correctly) and press return.

-`cd ~/Desktop/MitoGraph`

-PS: if any error message is displayed, please check the spelling of the directory that you have created.

-5. Type the following command.

-`chmod +xxx MitoGraph`

-PS: if no error message is displayed it means that MitoGraph is ready to run.

 ---

 ### How to Run MitoGraph

-Type the following command in the terminal.
+Type the following command in the terminal of your Mac OS (spotlight + terminal)

 `./MitoGraph -xy 0.056 -z 0.2 -path ~/Desktop/examples`